yousseffdil/HtmlWidgetsRust/README.md

 * Widgets are static by default
 * For dynamic content, you'll need to modify the Rust code
-* Restart the application after editing HTML files
+* Restart the application after editing YTML files

 ---